Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 | Best at | Everyday coding, writing, tool use | Hardest reasoning + agentic jobs |

 For coding, the agentic upgrades show.
-Point Claude Code at a repo and Sonnet 5 will read files, run the test suite, and iterate on a fix without you narrating each step — the finish-the-job behavior Anthropic tuned for.
-It's the model we leave selected in the terminal for routine feature work, reserving Opus 4.8 for the gnarly stuff.
+Point Claude Code at a repo and it will read files, run the test suite, and iterate on a fix without you narrating each step — the finish-the-job behaviour Anthropic tuned for.
+It's the model we leave selected in the terminal for routine feature work, reserving Opus for the gnarly stuff.

 The 1M-token context window and the new tokenizer

-Claude Sonnet 5 ships with a 1M-token context window by default — enough to hold a mid-size codebase or a stack of long documents in a single prompt.
-There's no smaller-context variant to choose; 1M is both the default and the maximum.
+A 1M window holds a mid-size codebase or a stack of long documents in a single prompt.
 If you want the mechanics of how that much context behaves in practice, we cover it in Claude's context window.

-There's one gotcha worth flagging, because it trips up developers migrating from 4.6: Sonnet 5 uses a new tokenizer, and the same text produces roughly 30% more tokens than before.
+The tokenizer change is the gotcha that trips up developers migrating from 4.6.
 Nothing about the API shape changes, but three things you budget in tokens do.
 Your max_tokens limit, tuned for 4.6, may now truncate equivalent output.
 Your context window holds less actual text than the raw 1M suggests.
 And a request's cost can rise even though the per-token price didn't.
-Anthropic documents the exact behavior in the Sonnet 5 release notes; the fix is simply to recount your prompts against the new model rather than reuse old numbers.

 | Your situation | Reach for |